 What do you need from your sisters to model our shared values as a member?
-"You may imagine our duties too laborious, our discipline too exacting, but while we extend to you the encouragement and sympathy of sisters, we would warn you with equal fidelity that nothing good or great has ever been achieved without toil and attention." -Anna Boyd Ellington What can you do to provide strength or model courage to others?
-At times membership can become challeng weeks to continue your "yes" to one another ging, what do you need to remember about these er?
+"You may imagine our duties too laborious, our discipline too exacting, but while we extend to you the encouragement and sympathy of sisters, we would warn you with equal fidelity that nothing good or great has ever been achieved without toil and attention." -Anna Boyd Ellington What can you do to provide strength or model courage to others? , c At times membership can become challenging, what do you need to remember about these weeks to continue your "yes" to one another?
 When you are a senior member, what do yo ou hope to model for new members?